 You can adjust the suction by controlling the water flow through it.
 The stronger the water flow, the more likely it is to get stuck in one place.
 You need some suction though or the pool won’t get cleaned properly.
 The easiest solution is a flow keeper valve.

-Knowing and understanding how your pool cleaner operates and common problems that arise will give you the tools to make sure your cleaner is 100% working.
+Knowing and understanding how your pool cleaner operates and common problems that arise will give you the tools to make sure your cleaner is 100% working without getting stuck.
 A troubleshooting guide is usually found in the owner’s manual to assist you.

 Important note: Most of the problems are directly involved with a pool cleaner connected to the pool pump.
 In order to prevent this permanently, we suggest you opt-for a robotic pool cleaner with anti tangle swivel.